Telephone numbers in Germany: Overview

 Germany has an open telephone numbering plan.
 Before 2010, area codes and subscriber telephone numbers had no fixed size, meaning that some subscriber numbers may be as short as two digits.
 As a result, dialing sequences are generally of a variable length, except for some non-geographic area codes for which subscriber numbers use a fixed-length format.
 It is not possible to determine unambiguously the end of a phone number from a prefix or the digits already dialed.
 This feature allows the extension of the length of phone numbers without revoking or changing existing numbers.
-Cell phone numbers in Germany are not given geographic area codes but non-geographic codes.
-Thus they can easily be told apart from other numbers.
+Mobile telephones are assigned to non-geographic codes, making them readily recognizable.

 A new numbering plan was introduced on 3 May 2010.
-Since then new landline telephone numbers have a standard length of 11 digits, which includes the area code but omits the trunk prefix (0).
-Area codes remain as they are and are still variable in length.
-Exceptions to the 11 digit rule are the four cities of Berlin, Frankfurt, Hamburg and Munich, which are the only cities with two digit area codes and require only 10 digit numbers so as not to exceed the maximum length of 8 digits for a subscriber number.
+Since then newly assigned landline telephone numbers have a standard length of eleven digits, including the area code.
+Area codes remained unchanged, variable in length.
+Exceptions to the eleven-digit rule are the four cities of Berlin, Frankfurt, Hamburg, and Munich, which are the only cities with two-digit area codes and have ten-digit numbers to avoid exceeding the maximum length of eight digits for a subscriber number.

-The German telephone network uses 5200 geographical area codes, the length of which varies from two to five digits (not including the trunk code 0), with five-digit area codes only being assigned in the New States (prefix 3).
-In general, geographic area codes start with digits 2 to 9, whereas other non-geographic area codes including those for cell phone usage are assigned to 1 and network services to 11.
+The German telephone network uses 5,200 geographical area codes, the length of which varies from two to five digits (not including the trunk code 0), with five-digit area codes being assigned only in the New States (prefix 3).
+In general, geographic area codes start with digits 2 to 9, whereas other non-geographic area codes (including those for cell phones) are assigned to 1 and network services to 11.

 Geographic numbering

 Geographic area codes have a length of two to five digits.
-The maximum total length is eleven digits.
+The maximum length of a complete telephone number is eleven digits.

-Geographic numbers are assigned to carriers in blocks, from which these carriers can make derivative assignments to subscribers.

-Subscriber numbers do not start with 0 or 11 and can be called directly from landlines within the same geographic area code.
+Numbers for geographic area codes are assigned to carriers in blocks.
+Subscriber numbers do not start with 0 or 11 and can be dialled without area code from landlines within the same geographic area code.

-Originally, the first digits following the area code would indicate a smaller area within these area codes or the type of the subscriber line (analogue or ISDN).
-However, this is no longer true as subscribers can keep their numbers when moving within an area code or when switching from analogue to ISDN.
-Further, new carriers assign numbers from different blocks.
+Originally, the first digits following the area code indicated a smaller service area or the type of the subscriber line (analogue or ISDN).
+This is no longer true as subscribers can keep their numbers when moving within an area code or when switching from analogue to ISDN.
+Furthermore, new carriers assign numbers from different blocks.